Peugeot Logo

 Peugeot Logo 2010-2021

-Now, the emblem is used, stylized as a metal figurine of an animal.
-Although the pose of the lion has not changed, it has acquired anthropomorphic features.
-The emblem’s color is light and consists of a combination of white, gray, and blue.
+Now, the emblem is used, stylized as a metal animal figurine.
+Although the lion’s pose has not changed, it has acquired anthropomorphic features.
+The emblem’s color is light, a combination of white, gray, and blue.

 2021 – today